docsforadobe/after-effects-scripting-guide/docs/layers/avlayer.md

 #### Description

-True if this layer has track matte.
-When true, this layer's `trackMatteType` value controls how the matte is applied.
+`true` if this layer has track matte.
+When `true`, this layer's `trackMatteType` value controls how the matte is applied.
 See [AVLayer.trackMatteType](#avlayertrackmattetype) for available track matte types.

 #### Type